vectordotdev/vector/docs/specs/instrumentation.md

 Vector's telemetry drives various interfaces that operators depend on to manage mission critical Vector deployments.
-Therefore, Vector's telemetry should be high quality and treated as a first class feautre in the development of Vector.
+Therefore, Vector's telemetry should be high quality and treated as a first class feature in the development of Vector.
-This document strives to guide developers into achieving this.
+This document strives to guide developers towards achieving this.

 ## Naming